Looking for simple ideas on how to decorate a coffee table? You have come to the right post. I have 21 super simple ideas to share.

 Place one additional accessory to make a grouping of three.

 3. Tray with greenery

-Then stack books and add in metal spheres.
+Then all you have to do is stack books (remember to twist and turn them) and add in metal spheres.

 Fill a single vase with two stems of flowers.

 Then add another blue and white accessory for color like this blue and white ashtray (that looks like a mortar and pestle) that the previous owners of the house gave me as a gift.

 All you need to do is use the tray as a foundation on the tufting.
 Then take a stack of books (books are your best friend when you are figuring out how to decorate your coffee table).
 Next, add in three different greenery spheres of different sizes and shapes at different heights.

 Place a small house (or another accessory) in the back and add one more accessory in the front.

 Here we have the same tray with only one flower arrangement.
 Grocery store flowers are your best friend for any coffee table arrangement.
 Add the flowers to a vase.
 Quick tip—open up the grocery store flowers and trim them to slightly different lengths so that when they go into the vase they fall perfectly.